broadinstitute/CTAT-LRF-Paper/4.SingleCellFusions/4b.sc_HGSOC/Patient1_analysis.md

     ## # … with abbreviated variable names ¹​tot_cells_w_fusion.Tum,
     ## #   ²​frac_fusion_cells.Tum, ³​celltype_final.Om, ⁴​tot_cells_w_fusion.Om,
     ## #   ⁵​frac_fusion_cells.Om

+None of these three fusions are found in the matched normal ‘Om’ sample

+# Examine read type support for these fusions of interest

 ``` r
 # see if we find these fusions using short reads: